 - Limit cheese to one time per day.

 And while we often think of workouts as happening solely in the gym or on the running trail, there are myriad opportunities each day to get moving — and it makes a difference in the long term.
 "Move more throughout your day to increase the amount of energy burned outside of daily exercise," Lambert said.
-"In time, you will be able to reduce belly fat in a sustainable manner."
+"In time, you will be able to reduce fat in a sustainable manner."

-When we set out to lose weight and body fat, it's easy to become laser-focussed on losing weight as quickly as possible.
-But as Harden emphasized, this isn't a healthy or effective way to attain a healthier body.
+When we set out to lose weight and body fat, it's easy to become laser-focused on losing weight as quickly as possible.
+But as Harden emphasised, this isn't a healthy or effective way to attain a healthier body.
 If we view good nutrition and consistent exercise as a lifestyle, we're more likely to lose weight — and belly fat — in a healthy manner and keep it off for good.